 Can I Hang Art In My Bathroom?

-Here at UGallery, we’re asked the following question a lot: “Can I hang artwork in my bathroom?”
+Here at UGallery, we’re often asked the following question a lot: “Can I hang artwork in my bathroom?”
 The short answer is an enthusiastic “Yes!”
 Bathrooms, on top of being functional spaces, can also display part of your art collection.
 But read on to see what you should be mindful of when choosing wall art for the bathroom.

 Protect Your Bathroom Art

 Artwork in the bathroom must be able to withstand the moisture and humidity that this type of room is notorious for.
-It helps to have a well-ventilated bathroom, but you can also select work for the wall that is less likely to be at risk of damage.
+It helps to have a well-ventilated bathroom, but you can also select work for the wall that is less likely to be at risk of moisture damage.

 We recommend works on paper, like watercolor paintings, because these can be framed behind glass to protect them.
 A piece of art on panel can also be framed under glass for the bathroom wall.
-With works on canvas, like oil and acrylic paintings, there’s a chance that the stretcher bars that support the canvas will warp in a moist bathroom environment.
-So it’s better to frame works on canvas for additional support.UGallery art in a client’s home
+With works on canvas, like oil painting and acrylic painting pieces, there’s a chance that the stretcher bars that support the canvas will warp in a moist bathroom environment.
+So it’s better to frame works on canvas for additional support.

 Use Wall Art to Create the Energy of the Bathroom